MariAzhdari/tech-test-frontend-mari/README.md

 .EachCardPage.js: Component for displaying details of a specific card.
 .Card.js: Component for rendering individual cards.
 .Header.js: Component for the header of the application.

+## Run tests with:

+npm test

+Note: there's room for improvement.
+Given more time, I aim to enhance and expand the test coverage to ensure robust and comprehensive testing.